HiromitsuAraki/Methylica/README.md

 ### Highliting highly contributed regions
-Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
+Once an IC of interest is identified, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
 The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.
 #### Heatmap clustering of highly contributed regions
-Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
-The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.
+Users can assign IC and threshold of loadings to be visualized in "IC" and "Loadings" text box respectively.
+The vertical axis corresponds to genomic regions with high loadings and the horizontal axis corresponds to samples.
+The genomic regions are sorted by loadings.

 <img src="./README_files/Figures/HeatmapClustering_highLF.png" width=500x500>
 <br>